jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 ************************

 The valid capsule (``corstone1000-${TARGET}-v6.uefi.capsule``) will be used first to run the positive capsule update test.
-This will be followed by using the invalid capsule (``corstone1000-${TARGET}-v5.uefi.capsule``) to run the negative capsule update test.
+This will be followed by using the invalid capsule (``corstone1000-${TARGET}-v5.uefi.capsule``) to run the rollback protection capsule update test.

 .. important::

     This sequence order must be respected as the invalid capsule has a firmware version lower than the firmware version in the valid capsule.
-    The negative capsule update test effectively tests that firmware rollback is not permitted.
+    The rollback protection capsule update test effectively tests that firmware rollback is not permitted.

 .. _positive-capsule-update-test: